FredIde/sherlog-holmes/README.md

 Set this and Sherlog will count the number of entries per level, category, origin or exception.
 The possible parameters are (separated by a `,`):

-- `levels`: counts the number of entries per level
+- `level`: counts the number of entries per level
-- `categories`: counts the number of entries per category
+- `category`: counts the number of entries per category
-- `origins`: counts the number of entries per origin
+- `origin`: counts the number of entries per origin
-- `exceptions`: counts the number of entries per exception
+- `exception`: counts the number of entries per exception
 - `all`: counts all groups

 ```